shaneholloman/codemapper/README.md

 ## Output

-The script generates a Markdown file named `<directory_name>codemap.md` in the '_mapped' directory.
+The script generates a Markdown file named `<directory_name>codemap.md` in the '_codemaps' directory.
 This file contains:

 1. A table of contents for easy navigation
 2. A file tree representation of the directory structure